PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 The amplitude of our distribution is therefore *not* one of the fit parameters;
 we are effectively fitting a density function to a normalized histogram.
+By setting ``density=False`` when creating the :py:obj:`~.HistFit` object an arbitrary model can be fit to a histogram that is not normalized.

 Unlike with :py:obj:`~.XYFit` or :py:obj:`~.IndexedFit` the default distribution assumed for the data of a :py:obj:`~.HistFit` is the Poisson distribution rather than the normal distribution.